 |Training body||Institute of Obstetricians and Gynaecologists, RCPI|

-Contact Theresa for information about Higher Specialist Training in
+Contact Catherine for queries about Basic Specialist Training and Higher Specialist Training in Obstetrics and Gynaecology